resibots/limbo/docs/guides/bo.rst

 Acquisition function
 --------------------

-The selection of the next solution to evaluate is made by finding the solution that maximizes the acquisition function.
+In order to find the next point to evaluate, we optimize the acquisition function over the model.
 This step is another optimization problem, but does not require evaluating the objective function.
-In general, for this optimization problem we can derive the exact equation and find a solution with gradient-based optimization, or use any other optimizer (e.g. CMA-ES)
+In general, for this optimization problem we can derive the exact equation and find a solution with gradient-based optimization, or use any other optimizer (e.g. CMA-ES).

 Several different acquisition functions exist, such as the probability of improvement, the expected improvement, or the Upper Confidence